gorse-io/docs/src/ch02-02-strategy.md

 popular_window = 365
 ```

-Popular recommender is obviously not suitable to be used alone, otherwise it would result in new items not being exposed.
-Many sites display content with a combination of popular and latest recommendations, such as calculating a score based on popularity and freshness, and finally sorting by score.
+A popular recommender is not suitable to be used alone, otherwise, it would result in new items not being exposed.
+Many sites display content with a combination of popular and latest recommendations, such as calculating a score based on popularity and freshness and finally sorting by score.

 ### Item-based Similarity Recommender

-In some scenarios, users like specific types of items, for example, gamers like to solve puzzles, or users of a video platform like to watch dancing girls.
-Based on the user's history and the similarity between items, item-based similarity recommender recommends items to users.
-The critical step of item-based similarity recommender is to calculate the similarity between items.
+In some scenarios, users like specific types of items, for example, gamers like to solve puzzles or users of a video platform like to watch dancing girls.
+Based on the user's history and the similarity between items, an item-based similarity recommender recommends items to users.
+The critical step of an item-based similarity recommender is to calculate the similarity between items.

 Gorse calculates item similarity in three modes, which can be set in the configuration file.